 What I have stated was no more than a verification to the fact that there are some differences between the narrations indicating Lady ‘Āʾishah’s age upon moving into the prophet’s house.
 But many traditionists said that these reports were not strong enough to stand as an evidence on the non-authenticity of Bukhari’s narrations reported by Hisham Ibn ‘Urwah.
 Either way, all reported events from trusted sources including Bukhari himself prove that Lady ‘Āʾishah was an early developer able bodied maid.
 Finally, all reports and narrations by Lady ‘Āʾishah herself totally refute the accusations or the idea of being abused or mistreated in any way by the prophet.
 On the contrary they all prove in a manifest indisputable way that she loved him passionately, which – in my opinion – is what matters.

-Finally, I would like to address all Muslims everywhere: The big difference in age between any married couple is neither a prophetic tradition nor a religious duty to defend or promote it.
+Now, I would like to address all Muslims everywhere: The big difference in age between any married couple is neither a prophetic tradition nor a religious duty to defend or promote it.
 It’s not even mentioned anywhere in the Qur’an.
 You should realize that our time is different from the prophet’s time.
 More than 1400 years have elapsed, so please wake up.
 Nowadays, the closer the ages of the married couple, the easier they will be able to understand each other and succeed in conquering the problems they face in this mad life we’re living.
 So it’s okay to explain your faith and religion, but please don’t propagate wrong ideas in the process.

 May Allah guide us all to the truth, Amen.